gitgunawardhana/todo-app-command-design-pattern/README.md

 ## Notes

-- The application uses an in-memory H2 database for demonstration purposes.
-Data will be reset upon restarting the application.
 - Cross-Origin Resource Sharing (CORS) is configured to allow requests from `http://127.0.0.1:5173`.
 You may need to update this configuration to match your frontend's domain.

 ## Contributions